 It all started in 1983.
 A friend and colleague of mine showed me his CB transmitter, wow... that was fun...

-I got myself a CB set and of course an antenna too.
+I bought myself a CB set and of course an antenna too.
 I made a lot of (local) QSO’s on the Citizens band but there was more.
 Europe had to be discovered.
 So a BREMI amplifier was

 A question that kept me for 3 years.
-I knew that my transmissions were illigal and what would happen if I got caught?
+I knew that my transmissions were illegal and what would happen if I got caught?
 So finally I made the decision to become licensed and operate legally.

-Five years later I did my morse code exam and got the A-licence (nowadays called “full licence”), which opened the complete world of amateur radio for me as PA3GEU which
+Five years later I did my morse code exam and got the A-license (nowadays called “full licence”), which opened the complete world of amateur radio for me as PA3GEU which